Carbohydrates From Smallest To Largest

 Common Mistakes or Misunderstandings

 A common misconception is that all carbohydrates are "bad" or cause weight gain.
 In reality, carbohydrates are essential for health, and their impact depends on the type and quantity consumed.
-Simple sugars can cause rapid spikes in blood glucose, while complex carbohydrates provide sustained energy and are rich in fiber.
+Which means simple sugars can cause rapid spikes in blood glucose, while complex carbohydrates provide sustained energy and are rich in fiber.
 Another misunderstanding is that humans can digest all carbohydrates; in fact, we lack the enzymes to break down cellulose, though gut bacteria in some animals can.

 FAQs